 His heart remained strong but broken after the death of my grandmother in June 2019.

-After 95 full years of living, last Wednesday he climbed a ladder and fell to his death.
+After 95 full years of living, on Wednesday he climbed a ladder for the billionth time and fell to his death.

 His death was sudden and shocking.

 For days I lay in bed sobbing with disbelief… waves of grief pulling me through countless regrets of things left un-said.
-Raw emotion took my breath away and for a moment, I felt paralyzed.
+Raw emotion took my breath away and I felt paralyzed.

-Once the shock wore off, I began watching the videos I recorded of my grandparents back in 2018.
-Desperate for a glimpse of them together to ease my pain.
+As the shock began to wear off, I pulled up the videos I recorded of them together in 2018.
+I was desperate for a glimpse of them together to ease my pain.

-While there will never be enough footage to satisfy me, it’s my duty to publish what I have for others to enjoy.
+While there will never be enough footage to satisfy me, it’s my duty to publish & put together the stories I have.